 4. Manatee Springs State Park

-Manatee Springs State Park is a gorgeous park that has been designated a World Heritage Site.
-If you love nature and clear blue water, this park is for you!
-There are trails for hiking and biking, playgrounds for children and picnic areas to enjoy.
+If you’re looking for refreshing springs near Old Town, Florida, then you have to drop by Manatee Springs State Park.
+This gorgeous park has been designated as a World Heritage Site.
+Love nature and clear blue waters?
+This park is for you!
+There are trails for hiking and biking, playgrounds for children, and picnic areas to enjoy.
 Not to mention, you can encounter one of the friendliest animals on the planet, the manatee.

 Manatee Springs State Park